 “We hope the collaboration with Nord Anglia will inspire students and staff alike, and provide students with key transferable skills that can be employed throughout their lives.”

-The program is expected to expand to educate more than 35,000 students at Nord Anglia’s 42 international schools in following years.
+The programme is expected to expand to educate more than 35,000 students at Nord Anglia’s 42 international schools in following years.
 This new venture comes one year after Nord Anglia Education launched its performing arts collaboration with The Juilliard School.